ManuVdv/Website/content/projects.md

 How many observations have missing values for cleaning_fee?
 What do you think is the most likely reason for the missing observations of cleaning_fee?
-In other words, what does a missing value of cleaning_fee indicate? cleaning_fee an example of data that is missing not at random, since there is a specific pattern/explanation to the missing data.
+In other words, what does a missing value of cleaning_fee indicate? cleaning_fee is an example of data that is missing not at random, since there is a specific pattern/explanation to the missing data.

 Fill in the code below to impute the missing values of cleaning_fee with an appropriate numeric value.
 Then use skimr::skim() function to confirm that there are no longer any missing values of cleaning_fee.